“Ertrinken. Versinken. Unbewusst, Hochste Lust!” –

 The last musical segment of the opera “Tristan und Isolde” is the “Liebestod”, in English “The Death of Love“, an aria Isolde sings as she dies in a state of transfixed ecstasy.
 The father of the modern full scale orchestra, Gemini Richard Wagner, begins the Liebestod with barely a whisper, Isolde sings the opening words with a hushed tone of acceptance, “Mild und Leise” , “Mildly and Quietly”.
-As Isolde’s consciousness begins to swoon, Wagner’s lush music expands into a sweeping sea of sound, completely surrounding the Irish heroine as she takes her last breath.
+As Isolde’s consciousness begins to swoon, Wagner’s lush music expands into a sweeping sea of sound, completely surrounding the medieval maiden as she takes her last breath.

 The opening lines of this article are the final words exclaimed by Isolde as she is washed away into the “utmost bliss” of unconsciousness, surrendering herself completely to the Neptunian “other”, while we the audience are swept out to the sea of the sublime with the closing chords which end Wagner’s opus of Romantic genius.